 In addition to his work with the Northwest Florida Symphony Orchestra Mr. Rink's recent performances included appearances with the Chamber Orchestra of the Teatro de Bellas Artes in Mexico City, a performance of Bach’s Mass in B minor in Tokyo’s Suntory Hall a concert with the Charleston (SC) Symphony as well as performances with the Teatro Lirico d’Europa’s productions of Rigoletto and Turandot.
 His recent performance of Mahler's Symphony No. 4 was described by Alejandro Fernández in Mexico's El Norte as "miraculously balanced."

 Mr. Rink was a featured guest artist as the conductor of performances of La Traviata in Mexico's San Pedro Festival as well as leading a performance of Mahler Symphony No.2 in Tokyo in March 2011 in response to the earthquake and tsunami.
 In September 2013 he led the Tokyo Amadeus Orchestra in a performance of Bruckner Symphony No.8 and since July 2015 led performances of Die Zauberfloete and Le Nozze di Figaro at the Amalfi Coast Music Festival in Italy.
 In addition to his performances with the Northwest Florida Symphony Orchestra since February of 2016 his concerts have included Mahler Symphony No. 8 and Strauss's Ein Heldenleben in Tokyo as well as Verdi's Aida with the Teatro Lirico d'Europa and Die Zauberfloete with the Opera Company of Middlebury, The 2017-18 season included a return to the Opera Company of Middlebury for L'Elisir d'amore where he was praised for his "sensitive and expert conducting."
 Since March 2018 he returned to Tokyo for a performance of Beethoven's Missa Solemnis as well as to the Opera Company of Middlebury for a tour of L'Elisir d'amore.
-In November he again appeared with the Tokyo Amadeus Orchestra for a performance of Mahler Symphony No. 5 and will later this month lead an all-Russian program with the Newfoundland Symphony Orchestra.
+In November he again appeared with the Tokyo Amadeus Orchestra for a performance of Mahler Symphony No. 5 as well as an all-Russian program with the Newfoundland Symphony Orchestra.